How often do you show up to a party just to see what delicious treats will be served?

 Hey, no one wants to be the house that gives out raisins on Halloween, but sometimes you have to be cruel to be kind.
 And of course, a nourishing meal isn’t unkind.
-More than we realize, people would *rejoice* at being given a healthy snack or hearty meal instead of another plate of cookies.
+More than you may realize, people would *rejoice* at being given a healthy snack or hearty meal instead of another plate of cookies.

-Yes, sugary and salty foods can trigger good feelings in the moment.
+Yes, sugary and salty foods can trigger good feelings at the moment.
 But mostly I think we’ve been brainwashed: our notion of treats is a marketing-created concept.
 We’re told that’s what people want for a mood-boost, and we go along with it.

 Well… we should stop going along with it.
 If we’re ever going to whip our diets into shape, it’s clear that we need to take control over how we—and our loved ones—define treats.